AICONSlab/MIRACL/docs/about.md

-# About
+# About MIRACL

-This is the place to get useful information about MIRACL.
+This is the place to get information about MIRACL.
 Jump to a topic you are interested in by chosing it from the sidebar menu.

 ## MIRACL in a nutshell